mattscripted/til/etc/prioritize-learnings.md

 With your list of skills prioritized, pick the most important skill, and learn it.

 1. Find tutorials, books, or courses
-2. Pick a time to learn consistently, such as every morning before work for 30 minutes, or every Saturday for 2 - 4 hours.
+2. Pick a time to learn consistently, such as every morning before work for an hour or every Saturday for 4 hours
 3. Apply those skills on side projects or at work

 ## Seventh, keep on learning